 Recent progress in astronomy and in computing techniques now makes it possible to calculate the positions of the sun and the moon at any time with stunning precision but predicting when the thin sliver of the lunar crescent can first be seen in the sky from a given location after its conjunction with the sun still remains a difficult problem.

 The main cause for this problem is the fact that the faint and narrow lunar crescent has to be detected shortly after sunset, when the moon is still close to the western horizon in the twilight sky.
-It is obvious that weather and the local transparency of the atmosphere are important factors for successfully detecting the lunar crescent, as well as the experience of the observer.
+It is obvious that the weather, the local transparency of the atmosphere and the level of light pollution are important factors for successfully detecting the lunar crescent, as well as the experience of the observer.

 Numerous computational methods and algorithms for predicting the visibility of the lunar crescent have been proposed in the past (a comprehensive bibliography can be seen here) but the method now most favoured by astronomers is based on the Yallop algorithm, proposed in 1997 by Bernard D. Yallop of the computing section of HM Nautical Almanac Office.